-In this upcoming webinar from Chief Learning Officer, hear from key leaders at CAEL and the McDonald’s Corporation, which has experience in creating and providing restaurant employees with education programs that support a new vision for the employer-employee contract.
+In this on-demand webinar from Chief Learning Officer, hear from key leaders at CAEL and the McDonald’s Corporation, which has experience in creating and providing restaurant employees with education programs that support a new vision for the employer-employee contract.
 It’s one that includes external education and career development support.
 As the McDonald’s team has re-imagined work, they see education as a key driver of employee development and business success.
 In partnership with Accenture, McDonald’s has conducted an extensive study on the ROI of these programs and has discovered significant, positive impact on employee retention, career mobility and overall sales.

 - Understand how employee perspectives of learning and education are shifting.

 - Learn about how a leading employer, McDonald’s Corporation, has created an education and career development program that meets the needs of the business and the needs of its restaurant employees.

 - Learn about a framework for capturing and measuring ROI for employer-sponsored learning programs.